junobuild/docs/docs/miscellaneous/github_actions.md

 :::info

 Although it is possible to generate a controller with administrative permission, we strongly recommend using the "Read-write" scope.
-This ensures that GitHub does not have the capability to operate your smart contract, such as stopping or deleting your [satellite].
+This ensures that GitHub does not have the capability to operate your smart contract, such as stopping or deleting your satellite.
 By opting for the "Read-write" scope, you maintain full control over your decentralized app and minimize the risk of unwanted interference from GitHub.

 :::